1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Founder and CEO,

-Taylor Schulte, CFP®, is founder and CEO of Define Financial, a commission-free financial planning firm in San Diego.
-In addition, Schulte is the founder of StayWealthySanDiego.com, where he is dedicated to helping consumers keep more of their hard-earned money.
-He has been recognized as a 2015 and 2016 Five Star Wealth Manager and a top 40 Advisor under 40 by Investment News.
+Taylor Schulte, CFP®, is founder and CEO of Define Financial, a fee-only wealth management firm in San Diego.
+In addition, Schulte is the founder of StayWealthySanDiego.com, where he is dedicated to helping consumers maximize their wealth.
+He has been recognized as a top 40 Advisor under 40 by Investment News and a 2017 "Young Advisor to Watch" by Financial Advisor Magazine.
 When he's not perfecting financial plans, you can find him traveling with his family, searching for the next best carne asada burrito or trying to master Adam Scott's golf swing.

 It surely sounds like a lot, but once you do all the math, you might be sadly surprised.
 Here's why.

 The recent eye-popping gains in the crypto-currency are hard to ignore, but the proposition may not be as sexy as it sounds.

 Telling them how to be financially savvy probably won't make much of an impact.
 You have to show them.

 Homeownership is commonly considered a sign of success, but in some cases, it can actually work against your financial goals.

 This strategy may be all the rage with investors today, and that's just one good reason to stay away from it.